 Step #1.
 Start With a Brief

-A brief is a brief outline of the video script.
+A brief is a brief outline of the school promotional script.
 Your brief doesn’t need to be fancy, but there are several key questions it should answer.

 - What is the goal of the video?
 Why are we making this video in the first place?